lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 + A **Lite cluster** is a free cluster comes with a single worker node to deploy container pods upon.
 A worker node is the compute host, typically a virtual machine, that your apps run on.
 Go to Step 3.1 *Create a Lite cluster*

 + A **Standard cluster** is a production-ready cluster with as many worker nodes as you want.
-A Standard cluster requires requires a Bluemix Infrastructure (SoftLayer) account.
+A Standard cluster requires requires a IBM Cloud Infrastructure (former SoftLayer) account.
 Go to Step 3.2 *Create a Standard cluster*.

 ## Step 3.1 - Create a Lite cluster